zzxslp/zzxslp.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I am a reseacher at Salesforce AI Research.
+I am a reseach scientist at Salesforce AI Research.

 Previously, I completed my PhD at UC San Diego, working with [Prof. Julian McAuley](https://scholar.google.com/citations?user=icbo4M0AAAAJ&hl=en).
 My research interests are in vision & language, with a current focus on building and understanding multimodal LLMs.